TimMikeladze/use-octokit/README.md

 # 🐙 use-octokit

-A data-fetching hook built on top of the [Octokit Client](https://github.com/octokit/rest.js) and [SWR](https://swr.vercel.app/) for interacting with the Github API.
+A fully-typed data-fetching hook for the Github API.
+Built on top of [Octokit](https://github.com/octokit/rest.js) and [SWR](https://swr.vercel.app/).

 Use this hook inside a React component for a type-safe, data-fetching experience with caching, polling, and more.